OpenMPT/openmpt/README.md

  -  Supported Visual Studio versions:

-     -  Visual Studio 2008 Service Pack 1 Standard/Professional/Team Edition
-        (Express Edition is not supported as it does not include MFC).

-        You need the DirectX SDK 2010-June to enable DirectSound output.
-If you don't want this, comment out `#define MPT_WITH_DSOUND` in the file `common/BuildSettings.h`.

-        To compile the project, open `build/vs2008/OpenMPT.sln` and hit the compile button.

      -  Visual Studio 2010 Service Pack 1 Professional/Premium/Ultimate (Express
         version is not supported as it does not include MFC).